I Ching Oracle Result: Transformation from Hexagram 8 with Changing Lines 2, 6 to Hexagram 59

 (Bǐ, jí.
 Yuán shì, yuán yǒng zhēn, wú jiù.
 Bù níng fāng lái, hòu fū xiōng.)

-"Union brings good fortune.
-Inquiring at the source, with fundamental and enduring constancy, there is no fault.
-Those unsettled come seeking; those who arrive late meet misfortune."
+"Holding together brings a favorable outcome.
+Inquiring at the source, with fundamental and enduring constancy, there is no error.
+Those unsettled come seeking; those who arrive late meet unfavorable outcome."

 This judgment describes the formation of a stable union grounded in sincerity and consistency.
 When alignment is established early and with clear intent, it proceeds without error.